john-wei0327/superhero-generator/README.md

 This character is then added to the seed input to create a new input, which is then used again to generate the next character, and so on.

 ## Process
-Filtered out punctuation from the superhero text file and converted the names to sequences. <br/ >
+Filtered out punctuation from the superhero text file and converted the names to sequences. <br />
-Padded sequences and transformed it into a 2D array. <br/ >
+Padded sequences and transformed it into a 2D array. <br />
-Split the data into training and testing data. <br/ > Built and trained a Sequential model. <br/ >
+Split the data into training and testing data. <br /> Built and trained a Sequential model.